 Port forwarding can be configured in Advanced settings in the eero app.

 - Open the eero app

 - Tap on Reservations & Port Forwarding

-- You can now edit the permissions with a specific IP address, MAC address and open a specific internal/external port (you can open a range of ports by inputting the starting port number followed by a dash then the finishing port number).
+- You can now edit the permissions with a specific IP address (IPv4 only), MAC address and open a specific internal/external port (you can open a range of ports by inputting the starting port number followed by a dash then the finishing port number).
 You can also select a protocol for both TCP & UDP or either TCP or UDP